eyad6789/Bill-to-OriginCertification/README.md

 # Certificate of Origin Generator

-A Python system that extracts data from Bill of Lading PDFs and generates Chinese Certificate of Origin documents using Google Gemini AI.
+A Python system that extracts data from Bill of Lading PDFs and generates Chinese Certificate of Origin documents using Google Gemini

 ## Features